When you run into trouble with your grow you’ll want to act as fast as possible to prevent bigger problems.

 That about covers the dangers you can’t see until they have reared their ugly faces.
 Let’s now move on to controls for pests and other vermin.

-Faq about bacterial And fungal control
+FAQs about bacterial and fungal control

 UVC lights are non-chemical fungal controls for the hydroponic or indoor growing system.
-They can be placed in the air ventilation system to help eliminate algae, mold and mildew spores from penetrating the indoor garden.
+They can be placed in the air ventilation system to help eliminate algae, mold, and mildew spores from penetrating the indoor garden.

 Yes, it is completely safe to spray vinegar on your marijuana plants.
-As a fungicide, add one tablespoon white distilled vinegar and one quart water to a spray bottle.
+As a fungicide, add one tablespoon white distilled vinegar and one-quart water to a spray bottle.
 Spray your plants to kill powdery mildew.
 Make sure you use a diluted vinegar solution

 Thanks for reading.
 Please leave comments or questions below and don’t forget to download my free grow bible.